PatrykChrabaszcz/Papers/Architectures.md

 - They use exponentialy increasing dilations

 - "Learning with recurrent neural networks (RNNs) on long sequences is a notori- ously difficult task."

+### Empirical Evaluation of Gated Recurrent Neural Networks on Sequence Modeling
+- Compare GRU LSTM and tanh RNN

+### On the Properties of Neural Machine Translation: Encoder-Decoder Approaches
+- Original GRU paper

+### Learning  Long-Term  Dependencies  with  Gradient Descent is Difficult (1994) Bengio et al. (University of Montreal)
+- RNN good for sequences however practical difficulties when relations span across long horizons
+- Show how standard gradient descent performance decreases as sequence size increases
+- Propose some alternatives to standard gradient based optimization
+- Amount of time information is kept in RNN is not fixed, it depends on RNN weights and on the input data
+- Standard training is backpropagation through time
+- Forward propagation algorithms (More computationaly expensive and local in time) can be applied online and produce a partial gradient after each time step
+- Early experiments with RNN indicate that parameters settle in sub optimal regions where they only capture short dependencies.
+- They have some theoretical results that either system is resistant to noise in the input or is efficiently trained by gradient descent.
+- Toy problem where only first L values determine sequence class.
+Sequences arbitrarly long.
+Other values irrelavant and should be ignored.

+From this paper: "Theanalysis  shows  thatwhentryingtosatisfyconditions1)and2)above,  the  magnitudeofthe  derivativeofthe  stateofa  dynamical  system  at  timetwith  respectto  the  stateattime0decreases  exponentially  astincreases. "

+TODO: Finish

+### On the difficulty of training recurrent neural networks
+- Analyze how singular values relate to vanishing/exploding gradient problem.
+- For some artificial problems that show that there are high walls in the loss surface that might cause high gradients and big jumps during optimization

+From the paper:
+- "There are two widely known issues with prop-erly  training  recurrent  neural  networks,  thevanishingand  theexplodinggradient  prob-lems  detailed  in  Bengioet  al."
+- "We propose a gradient norm
+clipping strategy to deal with exploding gra- dients and a soft constraint for the vanishing gradients  problem.
+We  validate  empirically our hypothesis and proposed solutions in the experimental section."
+- "While  in  principle  the  recurrent  network  is  a  simpleand  powerful  model,  in  practice,  it  is  hard  to  trainproperly.
+Among the main reasons why this model isso unwieldy are thevanishing  gradientandexplodinggradientproblems described in Bengioet al.(1994)."
+- Introduced in Bengioet al.(1994), theexploding gradientsproblem refers to the large increase in the normof the gradient during training.
+Such events are due tothe explosion of the long term components, which can grow exponentially more than short term ones
+- " The
+vanishing gradients
+problem refers to the opposite be- haviour, when long term components go exponentially fast to norm 0, making it impossible for the model to learn correlation between temporally distant events."
+- "Using an L1 or L2 penalty on the recurrent weights canhelp with exploding gradients.
+Assuming weights areinitialized to small values, the largest singular valueλ1ofWrecis probably smaller than 1.
+The L1/L2 termcan ensure that during trainingλ1stays smaller than1,  and  in  this  regime  gradients  can  not  explode.
+This  approach  limits  the  model  to  singlepoint  attractor  at  the  origin,  where  any  informationinserted in the model dies out exponentially fast.
+Thisprevents  the  model  to  learn  generator  networks,  norcan it exhibit long term memory traces"
+- "one  mechanism  to  deal
+with the exploding gradient problem is to rescale their norm whenever it goes over a threshold"
+- "One  good
+heuristic for setting this threshold is to look at statis- tics on the average norm over a sufficiently large num- ber  of  updates.
+In  our  experience  values  from  half to ten times this average can still yield convergence, though convergence speed can be affected."
+- " We  put  forward  a  hypothesis  stat- ing  that  when  gradients  explode  we  have  a  cliff-like structure in the error surface and devise a simple so- lution based on this hypothesis, clipping the norm of the exploded gradients"

+### Finding structure in time

+### Learning  representations  by  back-propagating errors.

+### Generalization of backpropagation with application to a recurrent gas market model.